 The mind is at the highest level of that hierarchy, and therefore it is the part of our anatomy that deserves to be in charge of making decisions that concern the entire organism.
-The goal of Mind-Body Medicine is to return the mind to a calm, balanced, well functioning state so that it can make wise decisions that will lead and maintain optimal health and performance.
+The goal of Mind-Body Medicine is to return the mind to a calm, balanced, well-functioning state so that it can make wise decisions that will lead and maintain optimal health and performance.
 The use of deeply relaxed states and wisely guided imagery is the most effective way to empower the mind to heal the body.

-The Use of Guided Imagery For Mind Body Healing – Software for the Mind
+The Use of Guided Imagery For Mind-Body Healing – Software for the Mind

 Central to the Mind-Body healing approach is an awareness that certain negative kinds of mental images, thoughts, emotions, beliefs, and self-talk can create an inner imbalance in your physiology thereby producing serious diseases and chronic conditions.
-Conversely, there are clear positive patterns of thought that can generate the kinds of beliefs, emotions, and self-regard that create balance of your mind and body as well as vibrant good health.
+Conversely, there are clear positive patterns of thought that can generate the kinds of beliefs, emotions, and self-regard that create balance for your mind and body as well as vibrant good health.

 In a similar manner, the condition of your physical body (its internal chemistry, fitness, and vitality, etc.) will have an enormous impact on the functioning of the mind.
-Healing of one facilitates healing of the other.
+Healing of one facilitates the healing of the other.
 Mind heals body, body heals mind.

-The Deeply Relaxed State, Key to Mind Body Wellness
+The Deeply Relaxed State, Key to Mind-Body Wellness

 One of the most important aspects of Mind-Body Medicine involves the use of techniques that produce a deeply relaxed, receptive state of consciousness (biofeedback, hypnosis, or meditation).
 Dr. Miller refers to this as the “Healing State,” since it provides a medium through which the health care professional can interact with the patient/client to create positive mental “programs” (Software for the Mind).
 These programs are composed of wise guidance using mental imagery and visualization, affirmations, and patterns of thoughts that are scripts for the mind, body, emotions, and behaviors to follow.
 This engages and enhances the healing response.